neyocloud/swiggy-clone-b/README.md

 This action downloads Trivy and scans the code (all folders) for vulnerabilities, secrets, and misconfigurations

-We chose to allow the job to continue even if issues are found (exit-code: 0), so that the pipeline can proceed (you might instead fail the build on high-severity issues in a stricter scenario).
+I allowed the job to continue even if issues are found (exit-code: 0), so that the pipeline can proceed (you might instead fail the build on high-severity issues in a stricter scenario).
 The results are logged in the workflow.
 For instance, Trivy would list any CVEs in our application dependencies, any AWS credential leaks or hardcoded secrets, and any insecure configurations (like a Terraform file with an open security group).
 This automated scan helps “identify vulnerabilities before they make it to production”